ttscoff/marked-conductor/src/_README.md

 For `insertCSS`, if path is just a filename (with or without .css extension), the file will be searched for in `~/.config/conductor/css` or `~/.config/conductor/files` and injected.
 CSS will be compressed using the YUI algorithm and inserted at the top of the document, but after any existing metadata.

+For `insertTitle`, if an argument of `true` or a number is given (e.g. `insertTitle(true)`, the headers in the document will be shifted by 1 (or by the number given) so that there's only one H1 in the document.

 If the path for `insertScript` or `insertCSS` is a URL instead of a filename, the URL will be properly inserted instead of a file path.
 Inserted scripts will be surrounded with `<div>` tags, which fixes a quirk with javascript in Marked.

 For all of the prepend/append file filters, you can store files in `~/.config/conductor/files` and reference them with just a filename.
 Otherwise a full path will be assumed.

 For `autoLink`, any URL that's not contained in parenthesis or following a `[]: url` pattern will be autolinked (surrounded by angle brackets).
 URLs must contain `//` to be recognized, but any protocol will work, e.g. `x-marked://refresh`.

+**Note:** successive filters in a sequence that insert or prepend will always insert content before/above the result of the previous insert filter.
+So if you have an `insertTitle` filter followed by an `insertCSS` filter, the CSS will appear above the inserted title.
+If you want elements inserted in reverse order, reverse the order of the inserts in the sequence.

 > Example:
 >